boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-1-start-nexus-and-jenkins.md

 1. In the command line window, type exit to get out of bash.

 1. Pick the username admin for the admin test user.
 Choose a password for this user and note in for later.
-Enter all the fields and click &quot;Save and Continue&quot; (Tip: Use)
+Enter all the fields and click &quot;Save and Continue&quot;

 1. Click to Finish